-The examined fossils consist of 47 specimens of serpulids representing 12 taxa (Table 1).
-The studied material has been selected from an ample collection (see Słowiński et al., 2020; Słowiński et al., 2022) concerning the well-preserved specimens, which allowed for a reliable ultrastructural investigation.
-All diagenetically altered tubes have been discarded from further studies.
-Almost all specimens encrust a variety of invertebrate fossils, oncoids, and hiatus concretions, and have been derived from various localities with Middle and Upper Jurassic (upper Bajocian-lower Kimmeridgian) deposits (Fig. 1) representing an array of paleoenvironments.
-The investigated material is stored at the Institute of Earth Sciences in Sosnowiec, abbreviated GIUS 8-3589 (Callovian of Zalas), GIUS 8-3730 (middle Bathonian of Gnaszyn Dolny), GIUS 8-3745 (upper Bathonian-lower Callovian of Bolęcin), GIUS 8-3750 (Bajocian-Bathonian of Ogrodzieniec-Świertowiec), GIUS 8-3751 (upper Bathonian of Krzyworzeka and upper Bathonian of Żarki).
-Their paleogeographic and geological background is beyond the scope of the present research and has already been discussed in detail by Słowiński et al. (2020) and Słowiński et al. (2022).
+The examined fossils consist of 47 specimens of serpulids representing 12 taxa (table 1).
+The studied material has been selected from an ample collection (see Słowiński et al., 2020; 2022) concerning the well-preserved specimens, which allowed for a reliable ultrastructural investigation.
+All taphonomically altered tubes have been discarded from further studies.
+Almost all specimens encrust a variety of invertebrate fossils, oncoids, and hiatus concretions, and have been derived from various localities with Middle and Upper Jurassic (upper Bajocian - lower Kimmeridgian) deposits representing an array of paleoenvironments.
+The investigated material is stored at the Institute of Earth Sciences in Sosnowiec, abbreviated GIUS 8-3589 (Callovian of Zalas), GIUS 8-3730 (Gnaszyn Dolny), GIUS 8-3745 (Bolęcin), GIUS 8-3746 (Oxfordian of Zalas), GIUS 8-3747 (Małogoszcz), GIUS 8-3750 (Ogrodzieniec-Świertowiec), GIUS 8-3751 (Krzyworzeka and Żarki).
+In ascending stratigraphical order, the localities are as follows: